Wolayita Zone: Ajora Falls

-The Ajora Falls are twin waterfalls formed by the Ajacho and Sokie rivers located approximately 390 km from Addis Ababa.
-The Ajacho waterfall drops 210 m from the edge of the cliff while the Soke is slightly less at 170 m.
+The Ajora Falls are twin waterfalls formed by the Ajancho and Skoke rivers located approximately 390 km from Addis Ababa.
+The Ajancho waterfall drops 210 m from the edge of the cliff while the Soke is slightly less at 170 m.
 The 118 falls are located 7 km north of the town of Areka, but access to the site requires driving roughly 25 km along a dirt from the town.
 As with many tourist sites throughout Ethiopia, tourism at Ajora Falls is dominated by domestic tourists, sometimes exceeding foreign tourists by 23 times.
 Annually the site averages 14 international and 195 domestic tourists.

 Mochena Borago

 The Mochena Borago Rockshelter is located northwest of the city of Wolaita Sodo, on the southwestern slope of Mt.
 Damota.
 Damota also known as Mount Damot rises over 2900 m above sea level although the Mochena Borago Rockshelter lies at around 2200 m above sea level.
 In order to access the Mochena Borago Rockshelter, tourists drive approximately, 10 km from Wolaita Sodo along the Hosanna road.
 A sign marks the turnoff for the unpaved road leading to the rockshelter.
 Over the years, access to the site has become easier.
 A small trickling waterfall runs off the top of the rockshelter into a stream that runs to the base of the mountain.
 From 2006 to 2008 the University of Florida’s Southwest Ethiopia Archaeological Project (SWEAP) concentrated upon excavating the shelter’s late Pleistocene deposits.